 After getting the details on Loadrunner terminologies and Basic Scripting Steps, now you are ready to record your first LoadRunner script.
-When mercury launched LoadRunner, they introduced an effortless and time-saving feature in LoadRunner that was the “Recording” option.
-Using recording option a performance tester can simply navigate the pages of the website and the action is recorded by LoadRunner (VuGen).
-LoadRunner still sticks to the same concept and even enhance this feature up to a great extent for different protocols.
+When Mercury launched LoadRunner, they introduced an effortless and time-saving feature in LoadRunner that was the “Recording” option.
+Using the recording option a performance tester can simply navigate the pages of the website and the action is recorded by LoadRunner (VuGen).
+LoadRunner still sticks to the same concept and even enhances this feature up to a great extent for different protocols.

 So, let’s start: